enthali/ShapeMaster/README.md

 ## Usage

 ### Resizing Tools
 1. Select two or more shapes (the first shape will be the reference)
-2. Click the desired resize button (Match Size, Match Width, or Match Height)
+2. Click the desired resize button (Match Size, Match Width, or Match Height) or use the keyboard shortcuts

 ### Swapping Positions Tool
 1. Select exactly two shapes